Galanthus woronowii Losinsk.

 Bloom Time: Early spring

-Galanthus woronowii is a compact, bulbous perennial up to 6 inches (15 cm) tall, with strap-like bright green leaves and nodding white flowers with green markings on the inner segments in in early spring.
-The seed capsule is green, more or less spherical with brown seeds about 0.2 inch (5 mm) long.
+Galanthus woronowii is a compact bulbous perennial with bright green, strap-shaped leaves and nodding white flowers with green markings on the inner segments.
+It grows up to 6 inches (15 cm) tall.
+Flowers appear in early spring.
+Seed capsules are green, more or less spherical, with brown seeds about 0.2 inches (5 mm) long.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 Snowdrops need some sunlight to bloom, but too much sun will 'melt' them.
 Before it has leafed out in the early spring, the dappled shade of a deciduous tree is perfect.

 Purchased Snowdrops are planted in the fall, but if a friend lifts some for you in the spring, before the leaves have started to decline, they should take fine, too.
 Either way, plant them immediately.
 After flowering in the spring, let the foliage die back naturally.
 Snowdrops don't linger long, like daffodils or tulips.
 They'll disappear before you know it.
 Mark the area, so you don't accidentally dig the bulbs when planting something else later in the season.
 In dry seasons, water periodically throughout the summer.
 For the most part, Snowdrops will take care of themselves.
 Large, established clumps may eventually have fewer blooms.
 At that point, you should consider digging them and dividing the clumps.
 Do this after flowering.
 The bulbs are small, but plump, and will break apart easily.
 Replant immediately.